Leaf Hills Moraines

 The Leaf Hills Moraines, sometimes called the Leaf Mountains, are a range of hills in west-central Minnesota.
-The land does not exhibit many characteristics of mountains, but nevertheless rises typically to a height of 100 to 300 ft above the surrounding farmland, occasionally reaching higher than 350 ft.
+The land does not exhibit many characteristics of mountains, and rises typically to a height of 100 to 300 ft above the surrounding farmland, occasionally reaching higher than 350 ft.
 The name of this range of hills is translated from the Ojibwe Gaaskibag-wajiwan, which was interpreted by Gilfillan as “Rustling Leaf Mountains.”
 The name is also shared by Leaf Mountain Township, the two Leaf Lakes ("Gaaskibag-wajiwi-zaaga'iganan"), and the Leaf River ("Gaaskibag-wajiwi-ziibi"), all named for the hills.
-In turn, the hills in Ojibwe are named after Inspiration Peak ("Gaaskibag-wajiw"), a prominent hill in this hill range, commonly considered the highest hill.
+In turn, the hills in Ojibwe are named after Inspiration Peak ("Gaaskibag-wajiw"), a prominent hill in this area.

 Description

 The hills are described by Upham as "running southeast from Fergus Falls to the south line of the county and thence east and northeast to East Leaf Lake, a distance of 50 miles."
 Through their full extent in Otter Tail County, the hills have steeply sloped sides covered by prairies and deciduous forests, primarily maple and oak.